Historical Clarification Commission: Report findings

-For the CEH it was clear that in order to understand the past and move forward on a trajectory for peace, an in-depth analysis of the causes of the civil war was required.
+For the CEH it was clear that to understand the past and move forward on a trajectory for peace would require an in-depth analysis of the causes of the civil war.
 They concluded that the four main causes of the conflict were as follows: Structural injustice, closing of free, public spaces, anti-democracy trajectory, Cold War context and international influence.

 The CEH also investigated Guatemala's systemic problems.
-They concluded that the structure and nature of economic, cultural and social relations in Guatemala are marked by profound exclusion, antagonism and conflict — a reflection of its colonial history.
-In addition, they found the absence of effective state social policy to have accentuated the historical dynamic of exclusion.
-In fact, they state, most recent state policy has produced inequality and endemic institutional weakness perpetuates the discrepancies among demographics.
+They concluded that the structure and nature of economic, cultural, and social relations in Guatemala were marked by profound exclusion, antagonism, and conflict—a reflection of its colonial history.
+In addition, they found that the absence of effective state social policy had accentuated the historical dynamic of exclusion.
+In fact, they state, most recent state policy had produced inequality, and endemic institutional weakness had perpetuated the discrepancies among demographics.
 Leading up to the conflict, civil and political rights were suppressed and public venues were closed to prevent the spread of anti-government sentiment and other revolutionary thinking.
 During the armed conflict, the incapacity of the state to deal with political instability led to the creation of an intricate system of repression including an underground, illegal punitive system.
 Military intelligence was the conflict's driving force.
 Impunity permeated Guatemala's political system.

 Human rights violations: statistics

-The principal focus on the CEH was with regards to human rights violations during the civil war.
-They registered a total of 42,275 casualties by human rights violations and acts of violence, of that 23,671 were victims of arbitrary execution and 6,159 by forced disappearance.
+The principal focus of the CEH was human rights violations during the civil war.
+They registered a total of 42,275 casualties by human rights violations and acts of violence; of this number, 23,671 were arbitrarily executed and 6,159 were forcibly disappeared.
 Estimates of those killed or disappeared during the conflict reach as high as 200,000.
 In terms of demographics, the CEH found that 83% of "fully identified" victims were Mayan and 17% Ladino.
 93% of the violations were attributed to state forces and related paramilitary groups and 3% to insurgency groups.
-Among the victims of arbitrary execution, forced disappearance, torture, rape and other violations of fundamental rights were children, priests, indigenous leaders as well as non-combatant women and men with no ties to insurgency groups.
+Among the victims of arbitrary execution, forced disappearance, torture, rape, and other violations of fundamental rights were children, priests, indigenous leaders, and non-combatant women and men with no ties to insurgency groups.